Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

 In this Letter, we propose a new way of estimating the electric conductivity $\sigma$ of the QGP via asymmetric nucleus-nucleus collisions at ultrarelativistic energies.
-Theoretically, lattice QCD simulations \cite{Gupta:2003zh, Aarts:2007wj, Ding:2010ga} and perturbative QCD calculations \cite{Arnold:2003zc} have been utilized to estimate electric conductivity of the QGP.
-So far, the estimated values of $\sigma$ have differed significantly from each other and experimental information is very much awaited.
-Very recently, asymmetric collisions between Copper (Cu) and Gold (Au) nuclei have been performed at RHIC and the PHENIX Collaboration reported their first results \cite{Huang:2012sc}.
+Theoretically, lattice QCD simulations \cite{Gupta:2003zh, Aarts:2007wj, Ding:2010ga,Buividovich:2010tn} and perturbative QCD calculations \cite{Arnold:2003zc} have been utilized to estimate electric conductivity of the QGP.
+So far, the estimated values of $\sigma$ have differed significantly from each other and experimental information is intently awaited.
+Very recently, asymmetric collisions between copper (Cu) and gold (Au) nuclei have been performed at RHIC, and the PHENIX Collaboration reported their first results \cite{Huang:2012sc}.
 We show that Cu+Au collisions can be useful for extracting the electric conductivity of the QGP.
 In off-central Cu+Au collisions, a substantial magnitude of electric field directed from a colliding Au nucleus to Cu nucleus is generated in the overlapping region.
-This happens only when colliding two nuclei carry the different number of electric charge.
+This happens only when the two colliding nuclei carry different numbers of electric charge \footnote{ The possibility of estimating the electric conductivity of the QGP is suggested in Ref.~\cite{Bzdak:2011yy}. }.

 This electric field would induce a current in the matter created after the collision, resulting in a dipole deformation of the charge distribution in the medium.
-Later, the time evolution of the system is dominated by the strong radial flow, which is an outward collective motion of the medium.
+Later, the time evolution of the system is dominated by a strong radial flow, which is an outward collective motion of the medium.
 Henceforth the charge asymmetry formed in the early stage is frozen.
-Thus, we argue that charge-dependent directed flow of the observed hadrons are sensitive to the charge dipole formed at the early stage, which reflects the electric conductivity of the QGP.
+Thus, we argue that charge-dependent directed flow of the observed hadrons is sensitive to the charge dipole formed at the early stage, which reflects the electric conductivity of the QGP.